RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 **Best practices**

 How you work in github is up to you, but here are some do's and don'ts:
-•	Do create a clone or fork of the project and mess with files there.
+- Do create a clone or fork of the project and mess with files there.
-•	Don’t create a branch when you’re in the RibbonCommunications project.
+- Do not create a branch when you’re in the RibbonCommunications project.
 The developers at Ribbon use these branches to manage their workflow.
-•	Don’t use experimental templates in production environments.
+- Do not use experimental templates in production environments.
 Ribbon does not support it.
-•	Do use supported templates, and edit only the custom configuration section detailed below.
+- Do use supported templates, and edit only the custom configuration section detailed below.

 ## How to deploy a CFT
 You can deploy a template a few different ways.